 La Porte Noire

 La Porte Noire features a dozen or so beer on tap and 100+ different bottles of beer.
-They also offer one of the better whiskey selections in the city (an extra bonus for me!)
+They also offer one of the better whisky selections in the city (an extra bonus for me!)
 The room contains simple benches and tables and sometimes features live music.
-The staff is very well versed in the beer, however it is often quite busy and noisy, making conversations with the bartender difficult.
+The staff is very well versed in the beer, however, it is often quite busy and noisy, making conversations with the bartender difficult.

 I love the atmosphere of this dark cellar.
 The beer selection on tap is always interesting and I’ve discovered quite a few new beer from their taps.
 I would recommend visiting La Porte Noire if you want a livelier atmosphere and are willing to try what’s on tap.